gohugoio/hugo/content/en/installation/macos.md

 ### MacPorts

 [MacPorts] is a free and open source package manager for macOS.
-This will install the extended flavor of Hugo:
+This will install the extended edition of Hugo:

 ```sh
 sudo port install hugo